Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Some useful properties

 \section{Some useful properties}

-In the following sections we study the output ergotropy functionals defined in Sec.~\ref{sec:problem} for a variety of LCPT models.
-To simplify the analysis we'll exploit a series of useful properties that we enlist below. \\ \paragraph*{{\bf Property 0} [Monotonicity]:--} By construction all our WE functionals ${\cal W}^{(n)}(\Lambda;E)$ are monotonically increasing both w.r.t. $n$ and $E$, i.e.
+In the following sections we study the output ergotropy functionals defined in Sec.~\ref{sec:problem} for a variety of CPTP channels.
+To simplify the analysis we'll exploit a series of useful properties that we enlist below. \\ \paragraph*{{\bf Property 0} [Monotonicity]:--} By construction all our work extraction functionals ${\cal W}^{(n)}(\Lambda;E)$ are monotonically increasing both w.r.t. $n$ and $E$, i.e.

-On the contrary, there is no guarantee that for fixed $n$ $\overline{\cal W}^{(n)}(\Lambda;E)$ is increasing with $E$ (an explicit counter-example for the ergotropy functional is provided in Section \ref{Sec: Dephasing}). \\ \paragraph*{{\bf Property 1} [Optimality of pure states]:--} In Ref.~\cite{PhysRevLett.127.210601} it was shown that for fixed input energy $E$, the maximum values of the ergotropy, total-ergotropy, and of the non-equilibrium free energy attainable at the output of any quantum channel can always be achieved by a pure state.
-In what follows we'll exploit this fact by restricting the maximization in Eq. (\ref{def:ergo_nusi}) just to the pure elements of ${\mathfrak{S}^{(n)}_{E}}$. \\
+On the contrary, there is no guarantee that for fixed $n$ $\overline{\cal W}^{(n)}(\Lambda;E)$ is increasing with $E$ (an explicit counter-example for the ergotropy $\ergo$ is provided in Section \ref{Sec: Dephasing}). \\

+\paragraph*{{\bf Property 1} [Optimality of pure states]:--} In Ref.~\cite{PhysRevLett.127.210601} it was shown that for fixed input energy $E$, the maximum values of the ergotropy, total-ergotropy, and of the non-equilibrium free energy attainable at the output of any quantum channel can always be achieved by a pure state.
+In what follows we'll exploit this fact by restricting the maximization in Eq. (\ref{def:ergo_nusi}) just to the pure states in ${\mathfrak{S}^{(n)}_{E}}$. \\